chiarabuoncuore/abremipainters/chiarini.md

 ## Manual correction:

-Our analysis showed that all three LLMs returned an incorrect Q-ID for Marcantonio Chiarini, while only Mistral generated an incorrect Q-ID for the Baroque movement.
+Our analysis showed that all three LLMs returned an incorrect Q-ID for Marcantonio Chiarini <code class="language-plaintext highlighter-rouge">(Q3288556)</code>, while only Mistral generated an incorrect Q-ID for the Baroque movement <code class="language-plaintext highlighter-rouge">(Q37853)</code>.
 Consequently, we manually corrected the RDF triple:

 ![correctrdfchiarinimov](/abremipainters/assets/images/correctedrdfchiarinimov.jpg)